Mattedigital/learning_log/mvc/mern-stack-tutorial.md

 module.exports = router;
 ```

-Do the same for profile.js & posts.js.
+Do the same for profile.js & posts.js but change the msg to correspond to the file name.